Missing Ohio woman last seen in October found dead in Pennsylvania

-WILKINSBURG, Pa.
-(WJW) — A Cleveland woman reported missing by police earlier this month has been found dead in Pennsylvania.
+A Cleveland woman reported missing by police earlier this month has been found dead in Pennsylvania.
+KTLA’s sister station WJW reports.

 The family of 23-year-old Andrianna Kiri Taylor last heard from her on Oct.
 8, according to a news release from the police department.
 Police reported her missing on Nov.
 13.